A Fourier Analytical Approach to Estimation of Smooth Functions in Gaussian Shift Model: Bias Reduction and Estimator Construction

 In this section, we introduce a bias reducing estimator based on a Fourier analytical approach and the Gaussian kernel.
 The origin of this idea can be traced back to A.N.
-Kolmogorov~\cite{kolmogorov1950unbiased} when the author tried to build the connection between unbiased estimation in Gaussian shift model with ``the inverse heat conductivity problem".
+Kolmogorov~\cite{kolmogorov1950unbiased} in which the author tried to build the connection between unbiased estimation in Gaussian shift model with ``the inverse heat conductivity problem".
 The intuition that lies behind the construction of the estimator is pretty straight forward.
-To find a good estimator $g(\bx)$ of $f(\btheta)$ with small bias depends on how well one can solve the following integral equation
+To find a good estimator $g(\bar{\bx})$ of $f(\btheta)$ with small bias depends on how well one can solve the following integral equation

-Instead of solving it directly which is hard typically, we approximately solve it by replacing the right hand side with some good approximation of $f$.
-The proxy of $f$ is chosen by a rescaled truncation on $f$'s frequency domain based on the well known Littlewood-Paley decomposition.
-A different approach based on a bootstrap chain bias reduction technique was developed recently by~\cite{koltchinskii2018asymptotically,koltchinskii2018efficient} to approximately solve (\ref{equation: integral}) which achieves the same order bound on the bias as our estimator.
+Instead of solving it directly which can be hard, we approximately solve it by replacing the right hand side with some good approximation of $f$.
+The proxy of $f$ is chosen via a proper truncation on $f$'s frequency domain based on the spirit of well-known Littlewood-Paley decomposition.
+A different approach based on a bootstrap chain bias reduction technique was developed recently by~\cite{koltchinskii2018asymptotically,koltchinskii2018efficient} to approximately solve (\ref{equation: integral}) which also achieves effective bias reduction.
+However, the implementation of this method can be quite difficult since such estimators oftentimes do not have an explicit form and to compute its approximate surrogate can be computationally intensive.
 The bootstrap chain bias reduction technique is also used in~\cite{jiao2017bias} to estimate smooth functions of the parameter of binomial models.